ESM 1010 INTRODUCTION TO SPORT AND ENTERTAINMENT MANAGEMENT (3 credits)

 ESM 4030 FACILITIES AND OPERATIONS MANAGEMENT (3 credits)

 In-depth investigation of event, risk and facility management.
 This course delves into the budgeting and financials of facility concession and sport merchandising.
 Specific attention will be given to private and public entertainment facilities and their similarities and differences.
 This course also surveys the working components of new facility design and planning, overall layout and traffic flow, the process of mega-shelters in catastrophic events and the possibilities of expansion/renovations in existing venues.

 ESM 4040 GOVERNANCE AND LEGAL ASPECTS OF SPORT AND ENTERTAINMENT (3 credits)

-Students become familiar with the various agencies governing professional, collegiate, high school, and amateur level sports.
-This course explores various areas of law in relation to sport and entertainment industry, including both state and federal legislations.
-Students will investigate liability and contract law related sport and the sport industry.
+Students become familiar with the various agencies governing professional, collegiate, high school and amateur-level sports.
+This course explores various areas of law in relation to the sport and entertainment industry, including both state and federal legislations.
+Students will investigate liability and contract law related to the entertainment and sport industry.
 The course explores collective bargaining agreements in relation to labor law.

 Prerequisite: LAW 3000

 ESM 4070 AGENTS, PRODUCTION & ARTIST MANAGEMENT (3 credits)

 This course focuses on the roles and activities of the music and film agent, managers and artist representation through case studies, market research and trend analyses.
 This course covers forming the artist-manager relationship, creating the artist’s career plan and image, selecting a development team, securing a contract with a record label and handling money and success.